Public Parking Spot Detection And Geo-localization Using Transfer Learning: Methods

 \subsection{Distance Estimation and Navigation}

-Once a vehicle is in search for parking through the application with geolocation permission allowed, we then calculate the distances of all parking lots with a detected available parking spot.
-The ideal recommendation would consist of the closest parking lot, with the most parking spots available to chose from, and so the optimization problem can be stated as follows: Given we have functional cameras at $N$ public parking lots, each with geographic location $(x_{i},y_{i})$ and $m_{i}$ detected available parking spots, where $m_{i} \ge 1$, a user/driver at location $(x^*,y^*)$ wants a combination of the smallest distance and largest number of parking sports,
+Once a vehicle is in search for parking through the application with geo-location permission allowed, we calculate the distances of all parking lots with a detected available parking spot.
+The ideal recommendation would consist of the closest parking lot, with the most parking spots available to choose from, and so the optimization problem can be stated as follows: